Skip to content

 Key aims for improving water supply in the Guwahati Metropolitan area:

-- To increase water supply from 2 hr per day to 12 hr per day for Guwahati residents,
+- To increase water supply from 2 hours per day to 12 hour per day for Guwahati residents in the South Central Area,

 - To enable tap water to be consumed without further local treatment,